About John Rossmeisl's research

-The Veterinary and Comparative Neuro-oncology Laboratory (VCNOL) is a translational research group whose primary mission is to develop more effective methods for the diagnosis and treatment of brain tumors affecting companion animals and humans.
-Our research focuses on:
+The Veterinary and Comparative Neuro-oncology Laboratory (VCNOL) is a translational research group whose primary mission is to develop more-effective methods for the diagnosis and treatment of brain tumors affecting companion animals and humans.
+The group's research focuses on the following:

 - Understanding how brain cancers form;

 - Creating new ways to deliver therapeutic agents to the brain;

 - Developing devices and techniques that can control cell functions; and